(by Latonya Black Gilliard)

 In high school, I had a small circle of friends that formed a singing group, and we were always getting scolded for being too loud.
 Except at my house.
 Mom would make me fix food for my friends—guests must never go hungry—and listen to our rehearsals for a while, then disappear into her bedroom and sleep through the singing and laughing.
 She always claimed that the noise helped her sleep.
 I believe she had dreams of her own that she never pursued and wanted to support my dreams in every way possible, through countless talent shows and performances.

 Mom and I were both kind of unlucky at love, not making the best choices, but she insisted that we embrace life with kindness, even if it hurt like hell.
 When I want comfort, I cook like her.
-But it never taste like hers.
+But it never tastes like hers.

 Latonya Black Gilliard is a professional vocalist and motivational speaker in Los Angeles, California.
 She can be found at www.gilliardmedia.tv.